square/wire/wire-library/wire-runtime-swift/README.md

 - The [`CocoaPods` Ruby gem](https://guides.cocoapods.org/using/getting-started.html)
 - The [`cocoapods-generate` Ruby gem](https://github.com/square/cocoapods-generate)

-Then, run the following commands from the root of the rep:
+Then, run the following commands from the root of the repo:

 ```
 pod gen ./Wire.podspec